 You might experience discomfort in the abdomen when the heavy womb with a fibroid presses on the bowels or bladder.

 Women with fibroids often experience pressure on the bladder or the abdomen.

 Many women often ask: can fibroids cause back pain?

 Fibroids can most certainly cause back pain.
 Think of where fibroids are located.

-There are large nerve networks all over the body and in the pelvis (and abdomen) where fibroids grow.
+There are large nerve networks throughout the body and in the pelvis (and abdomen) where fibroids grow.

 Therefore, if your fibroid presses on a nerve in your lower back area (spinal nerves), your legs, hips, and back could all be affected.